-Turtle Lake (in Gergian Kus Tba) is a small reservoir located in the neighborhood of Vake of the Tbilisi city on the height of almost 687m above the sea level.
+Turtle Lake is a hidden gem in the heart of Tbilisi, it is a small reservoir located in the neighborhood of Vake of the Tbilisi city on the height of almost 687m above the sea level.
 It is cozily situated on the left cliff of the Mount Mtatsminda, towering over the Vake Park and the Ethnographic Museum.
 Once there were many turtles, this is how the lake got its name.
 They are still there, but not as many as before.

 Also from Turtle lake you can use one of the great attraction Zipline.
 This is a unique zipline in Europe.
 One of the longest in Europe with a large difference in height.
 If you like bright emotions and impressions, then this zipline is for you!
 Going down from the top of the mountain to the park in the city center, you will have time to see the whole city from a bird’s eye view or appreciate an unforgettable sunset, fly in the crowns of trees and land softly at the finish!

 In the winter months, the lake freezes over, and the surrounding area becomes a popular spot for ice skating and sledding.
 The nearby Mtatsminda Park also offers a variety of winter activities, including skiing and snowboarding.